mavlink/MAVSDK-docs/en/guide/general_usage.md

 Some of the APIs use callbacks, e.g. subscriptions to a stream like [Telemetry::subscribe_position(PositionCallback callback)](../api_reference/classmavsdk_1_1_telemetry.md#classmavsdk_1_1_telemetry_1a61bda57b3ca47000ea7e4758b2a33134) or async functions like [Action::takeoff_async(ResultCallback callback)](../api_reference/classmavsdk_1_1_action.md#classmavsdk_1_1_action_1ab658d938970326db41709d83e02b41e6).

+All user callbacks are called from one thread.
+Users must not do anything inside a callback that takes a long time to complete, as this will stall subsequent callbacks.
-All callbacks back to the user are called from one thread.
-This means that a user can't do anything which takes longer inside a callback, otherwise the subsequent callbacks are stalled.
-For more information on how to deal with this or debug it, check [Troubleshooting](../cpp/troubleshooting.md#user_callbacks).
+For more information on how to work with and debug callbacks see [Troubleshooting](../cpp/troubleshooting.md#user_callbacks).

 ## Shared Vehicle Control

 A vehicle can receive commands from multiple sources, including a Ground Control Station, or other MAVLink applications.

 SDK applications, which are running in environments where it is possible, can explicitly monitor for changes in flight mode (outside application control) and change behaviour appropriately (e.g. using [Telemetry::subscribe_flight_mode()](../api_reference/classmavsdk_1_1_telemetry.md#classmavsdk_1_1_telemetry_1a53db5fb36bf10fbc7ac004a3be9100a4)).

 ## API Limitations/Behaviour